UCL/MPHY0026/doc/summerschool/overlay_demo.rst

 .. image:: overlay/chessboard_ar.PNG

-As with the ":ref:`SummerSchoolPivotCalibration`" tutorial, tracking a tag, or a chessboard computes the position of the tag/chessboard with respect to the camera.
+As with the `SummerSchoolPivotCalibration`_ tutorial, tracking a tag, or a chessboard computes the position of the tag/chessboard with respect to the camera.
 This is similar to the process of positioning a CT scan in front of a virtual camera, as described in the `tutorial on coordinate systems <../notebooks/coordinate_systems.html>`_.